lukecahill/Simple-bank/README.md

 Has login with encrypted passwords.
 Default passwords are in the 'database.sql' file.

 Includes Maven.
-To build the project using Maven use the command "mvn clean compile assembly:single"
+To build the project using Maven use the command "mvn package"